AnselmoGPP/Learn_Computer_Science/topics/security/cybersecurity.md

 **Access controls**: Security controls that manage access, authorization, and accountability of information.
 They maintain data confidentiality, integrity, and availability, and get users the information they need quickly.

+The major **security control frameworks** are AAA and IAM.
+Both systems are designed to authenticate users, determine their access privileges, and track their activities within a system.
+They each consist of a collection of security controls that ensure that the right user (person, device, software) gets access to the right resources at the right time and for right reasons.

-**AAA framework**: Set of 3 access control systems (authentication, authorization, accounting).
+- **AAA framework**: Set of 3 access control systems (authentication, authorization, accounting).
+- **IAM framework** (Identity and Access Management): Collection of processes and technologies that helps organizations manage digital identities in their environment.

+**AAA framework**: Set of 3 access control systems:

+- **Authentication**: Identifies who is trying to access information.
+- **Authorization**: Determines what a user is allowed to do.
+- **Accounting**: Monitors access logs of a system.

 **Authentication**: Access control that identifies who is trying to access information.
 In general, there're 3 factors of authentication (knowledge, ownership, characteristics).
 If the provided authentication information matches information on a file, access is granted; otherwise, access is denied.
+Authentication proofs:

   - __Knowledge__: Something the user knows (like a password).
   - __Ownership__: Something the user possesses (such as an OTP, one-time passcode: random number sequence a website/application sends you and asks you to provide).